 - Veterinary Practice

-Step 4: Obtain a License
+Obtain a License in Veterinary Medicine

 Moving towards the end of the process of how to become a veterinary doctor, it’s time to earn licensure.
 Once you get a DVM degree, you may need to submit an application and pay required fees for a Veterinary Licensing Examination like NAVLE (North American Veterinary Licensing Examination) administered by the International Council for Veterinary Assessment along with an exam which covers state laws and regulations.
 Now, when you have earned a license to work as a Veterinary Doctor, you need to ensure that you obtain licensure from each state in which you work because licensure usually do not transfer to other states.

-Step 5: Look for an Additional Certification
+Look for an Additional Certification

 As a veterinarian, you may want to consider obtaining speciality certification in Veterinary Science such as Surgery, Internal Medicine, Dentistry, Radiology, Behaviour, Laboratory Animal Medicine, Nutrition, Emergency and Critical Care.
 You are supposed to have 3-4 years of experience or additional training to be eligible for certification, depending on the speciality.
 However, these certifications are completely optional.